• Who We Are

 • National Foundation for Jewish Camp / One Happy Camper

 The goal of “One Happy Camper” is to incentivize participation in Jewish camps.
-We believe that every child deserves an opportunity to go to camp.
 In addition to One Happy Camper® Grants, there are many independent scholarships available.
+Click here for more info.

 Eligibility criteria varies from community to community.
 Click here to see if your community offers a One Happy Camper program.